-Minor illnesses without fever or systemic upset are NOT valid reasons to postpone immunisation.
+Special Special considerations and additional information (continued) Minor illnesses without fever or systemic upset are not valid reasons to postpone immunisation.
 If an individual is acutely unwell, immunisation may be postponed until they have fully recovered.
 This is to avoid confusing the differential diagnosis of any acute illness by wrongly attributing signs or symptoms to adverse effects of the vaccine.

-Special considerations and additional information (continued)

-LAIV is not contraindicated for use in children or adolescents with stable HIV infection receiving antiretroviral therapy; or who are receiving topical corticosteroids, inhaled corticosteroids, low-dose systemic corticosteroids or those receiving corticosteroids as replacement therapy (such as for adrenal insufficiency) or low-dose immunosuppressive therapy.
+LAIV is not contraindicated for use in children or adolescents living with HIV receiving antiretroviral therapy and attaining viral suppression.
+Other eligible individuals include those who are receiving topical corticosteroids, inhaled corticosteroids, low-dose systemic corticosteroids or those receiving corticosteroids as replacement therapy (such as for adrenal insufficiency).
 This PGD may be used for these individuals.
 Individuals with learning disabilities may require reasonable adjustments to support vaccination (see Flu vaccinations: supporting people with learning disabilities).
-A PSD may be required.

 LAIV should be offered to eligible children aged from 2 years to less than 18 years of age.
-Where parents object to LAIV on the grounds of its porcine gelatine content or where LAIV is unsuitable, children should be offered the injectable cell-based Quadrivalent Influenza Vaccine (QIVc), see Inactivated Influenza PGD.

-If the PGD is used for supply only for subsequent administration by an appropriately trained HCSW, the registered practitioner named in Section 7 of this PGD must supply the vaccine to the individual/carer.
+Where parents object to LAIV on the grounds of its porcine gelatine content or where LAIV is unsuitable, children should be offered the injectable cell-based quadrivalent influenza vaccine (QIVc), see the UKHSA Inactivated influenza PGD .
+If the PGD is used for supply only for subsequent administration by an appropriately trained HCSW, the registered practitioner named in section 7 of this PGD must supply the vaccine to the individual or carer.
 The HCSW cannot supply the medicine.

-Children with cochlear implants can be given LAIV safely although ideally not in the week prior to implant surgery or for two weeks afterwards, or if there is evidence of on-going cerebrospinal fluid leak.

-Exposure of healthcare professionals

-Very severely immunosuppressed individuals should not administer LAIV.
+Children with cochlear implants can be given LAIV safely although ideally not in the week prior to implant surgery or for 2 weeks afterwards, or if there is evidence of ongoing cerebrospinal fluid leak.
+Exposure of healthcare professionals Very severely immunosuppressed individuals should not administer LAIV.
 Other healthcare workers who have less severe immunosuppression or are pregnant, should follow normal clinical practice to avoid inhaling the vaccine and ensure that they themselves are appropriately vaccinated.

-Records

-Record:

-- that valid informed consent was given - name of individual, address, date of birth and GP with whom the individual is registered (or record where an individual is not registered with a GP and that appropriate advice has been given) - clinical risk group indication for immunisation if applicable - name of immuniser - name and brand of vaccine - date of administration or supply - dose, form and route of administration of vaccine - quantity administered or supplied - batch number and expiry date - advice given; including advice given if excluded or declines immunisation - details of any adverse drug reactions and actions taken - whether supplied only or supplied and administered via PGD

-Records should be signed and dated (or password-controlled immunisers record on e-records).

-All records should be clear, legible and contemporaneous.

-It is important that vaccinations given either at a general practice or elsewhere (for example, at schools or community pharmacies) are recorded on appropriate health records for the individual (using the appropriate clinical code).
-If given elsewhere, a record of vaccination should be returned to the individual's general practice to ensure a
+Records The practitioner must ensure the following is recorded: that valid informed consent was given name of individual, address, date of birth and GP with whom the individual is registered (or record where an individual is not registered with a GP and that appropriate advice has been given) name of immuniser name and brand of vaccine date of administration or supply dose, form and route of administration of vaccine quantity administered or supplied quantity administered or supplied batch number and expiry date • advice given, including advice given if the individual is excluded or declines immunisation details of any adverse drug reactions and actions taken whether supplied only or supplied and administered via PGD Records should be signed and dated (or password-controlled on e-records).
+All records should be clear, legible and contemporaneous. (continued over page) It is important that vaccinations given either at a general practice or elsewhere (for example, at schools or community pharmacies) are recorded on appropriate health records for the individual (using the appropriate clinical code).
+If given elsewhere, a record of vaccination should be returned to the individual's general practice to ensure a complete health record is held by the GP, allow clinical follow up and to availed duplicate vaccination. avoid duplicate vaccination.

-Records (continued) complete health record is held by the GP, allow clinical follow up and to avoid duplicate vaccination.
-A record of all individuals receiving treatment under this PGD should also be kept for audit purposes in accordance with local policy.
+Records A record of all individuals receiving treatment under this PGD should also be kept for (continued) audit purposes in accordance with local policy.

-6. Key References

-Key references
+6. Key references